hsvgbkhgbv/shapley-q-learning/README.md

 ```

 ## Visualizing the learned values
-We also provide the method to visualize the value during test.
+We also provide the method to visualize the learned values during test.
 The details are as follows:
 1. Set the param `evaluate` as `True` and set an address for saving the testing result in string to `save_batch_path` in the `default.yaml`.

 2. Set the checkpoint address to `checkpoint_path` that saves the model you would test in `default.yaml`.